Fran313/Fran313/README.md

 ## Hey! 👋
+## Welcome to my GitHub 👋

-I’m a committed and versatile developer, driven to go the extra mile and deliver high-impact results.
-With strong analytical thinking, abstraction skills, and a sharp eye for detail, I enjoy breaking down complex challenges into practical, effective outcomes.
+I’m a versatile developer with strong analytical skills and a detail-oriented mindset, passionate about solving complex challenges and building impactful systems.

-I thrive when navigating demanding problems, streamlining processes for greater impact, and continuously expanding my technical horizons.
-Passionate about building meaningful, scalable systems, I believe collaboration, clear communication, and openness to feedback are key to continuous growth.
+Currently working at [Glic Solutions](https://glic-solutions.com), where I focus on delivering scalable and high-performance software solutions.